 In contrast, the \texttt{clover} and \texttt{ribbon} scenarios demand long-horizon reasoning under partial observability, as agents must account for enemies that remain occluded or positioned beyond their immediate perceptual fields during the initial timesteps.
 In these environments, accurate value estimation fundamentally depends on global state information that is inaccessible to individual agents but available to the centralized critic during training.
 These scenarios therefore represent favorable conditions for centralized value learning, enabling a focused analysis of its potential advantages beyond raw policy performance.

-To quantify these effects, we compute the value estimation error between the learned value function \(V\) and a Monte Carlo estimate of the true value under the current policy \(V^*\), obtained via extensive rollout simulations (see \cref{app:value_error} for details).
-As shown in \cref{fig:value_error}, the results exhibit a clear scenario-dependent pattern: centralized value learning achieves substantially lower estimation error in scenarios that require global information, while offering limited or no advantage when local observations are sufficient.
-These findings underscore the importance of aligning the structure of centralized critics with the informational demands imposed by the environment.
-This pattern is consistent with the performance trends observed in \cref{fig:main_results}, where centralized value learning yields performance gains primarily in scenarios that necessitate global information.
+To quantify these effects, we compute the value estimation error between the learned value function $V$ and a Monte Carlo estimate of the true value under the current policy $V^*$, obtained via extensive rollout simulations (see \Cref{app:value_error} for details).
+As shown in \Cref{fig:value_error}, the results exhibit a clear scenario-dependent pattern: centralized value learning achieves substantially lower estimation error in scenarios that require global information, while offering limited or no advantage when local observations are sufficient.
+Although the absolute magnitude of the error gap may appear modest, it is significant relative to the effective range of the discounted return, since the win/loss reward is heavily discounted across long episodes; a correlation analysis (\Cref{app:value_corr}) yields a strong negative correlation between value error and episode return (Pearson $r = -0.82$), confirming that even modest reductions in value estimation error translate into meaningful performance gains.
+These findings underscore the importance of aligning the structure of centralized critics with the informational demands of the environment, consistent with the performance trends observed in \Cref{fig:main_results}.